FLClab/2-Species-SPLIT-STED/README.md

 pip install -r requirements.txt
 ```

-Install the specpy package provided with the Imspector software for your specific python version.
-If you want to use these scripts with other data formats, simply change the load_msr function.
+If available, install the specpy package provided with the Imspector software for your specific python version.
+All data is provided as tiff images and the scripts can read both .tiff and msr files.If you want to use these scripts with other data formats, simply change the load_image and select_channel functions.
- **Unmixing/Unmixing_2SpeciesSPLITSTED.ipynb** is a Jupyter Notebook implementation of 2 Species SPLIT-STED which is independent of the specpy library.
-Takes tiff images as input.
-Example data can be downloaded from  _______ into **Example_data** subfolder

 ## Folder contents
 ### Acquisition